 Does the water in the garnet add weight?

-Garnet itself does not absorb water, so any water weight is minimal and usually limited the the water trapped in the container of spent garnet.
+Garnet itself does not absorb water, so any water weight is minimal and usually limited.

 What is the cost?

-No. GMA does not pay for the used garnet, and the customer pays for the abrasive recycling costs.
-However, allowing GMA to recycle your garnet is in many cases more cost effective than paying for other methods of garnet disposal.
-We work with customers to create a sustainable, environmentally friendly arrangement.
+GMA does not purchase the used garnet.
+However, allowing GMA to recycle your garnet is, in most cases, more affordable than paying for other methods of garnet disposal.
+We work with customers to create a sustainable, cost-effective, and environmentally friendly arrangement.

 How do I package my used garnet?